neuralmagic/deepsparse/examples/dbolya-yolact/README.md

     --source 0
 ```

-In addition to a webcam, `--source` can take a path to a `.jpg` file, directory or glob path
+In addition to a webcam, `eval.py` can take a path to a `.jpg` file, directory,
-of `.jpg` files, or path to a `.mp4` video file.
-If source is an integer and no
+or path to a `.mp4` video file.
+If the source is an integer and no
  corresponding webcam is available, an exception will be raised.

 ## Benchmarking Example